arlinrus/arlinrus/README.md

 <div id="header" align="left">
-    <h4> 👾 I study at ITMO University.
-I speak English fluently, and also studied at a German school, where I studied German.
+    <h4> 👾 Study at ITMO University.
+Speak English fluently, and also studied at a German school, where I studied German.
 I am mastering the basics of data science and machine learning.
-I write in the Goleng programming language, as well as layout in HTML and CSS.</h4>
+Write in the Golang programming language, as well as layout in HTML and CSS.</h4>